 One of the most talked about topics amongst bloggers revolves around affiliate links.
 The same questions consistently come up: What affiliate network do you use?
 How does it work?
 How do I get my products linked to my Instagram via @ShopStyle.It?
 Is it worth it?

 Well, a few months ago I was asking those exact questions and unfortunately, had to peruse through blogs upon blogs in order to find all of the information I was looking for.
-I wanted to create a single post for bloggers who want all of the above questions answered in one place; everything you need to know about using ShopStyle Collective. ♥ For those of you inquiring about RewardStyle, I am currently working on a post similar to this one so be on the lookout!
+I wanted to create a single post for bloggers who want all of the above questions answered in one place; everything you need to know about using ShopStyle Collective.
 If you’re trying to weigh your options between RewardStyle and ShopStyle Collective, check out this informative case study written by Taylor Davies of ifb here.

 I currently use RewardStyle.
 The main reason I chose to switch from SS to RS as my primary affiliate network is because my commission is calculated per-sale rather than per-click.
 I personally believe that SS is great for bloggers who are just starting out, however, as my readers increased, so did my product sales!
 At this time, RS is the most viable option for me.

 ShopStyle Collective is a free service operated by ShopStyle that allows participants to earn money by featuring links from ShopStyle’s retail partners on their blogs, websites, and other applications.
 All product links are “ShopStyle Collective-enabled.”
 ShopStyle Collective keeps track of the clicks that go to retailers and calculates a revenue share based on the volume and quality of the traffic. (via SS)

 Unlike RewardStyle, which is an invite only network, it is 100% free to sign-up for ShopStyle.
 Below is a comprehensive break down of what you need to know once you’ve created your account!